-Ubud is seen as the cultural heart of Bali.
+Ubud is the cultural heart of Bali.
 It’s pretty common to see traditional Balinese ceremonies and there’s always a rice field somewhere nearby.
 Ubud is full of health food cafes, spas, monkeys and yoga pants… and mats.
 The village itself has become more touristy and busy over the years, although the charm still remains particularly in the mornings and evenings.
 This is why I always recommend to stay in Ubud rather than do a day trip, it’s the only way to see the best of Ubud.
 Here’s our guide for Ubud Accommodation…

 - Absolute Splurge